 About Me

-I am an Applied Research Scientist at the NVIDIA Toronto AI Lab, where I construct and render neural representations at scale.
-I received my PhD from the Visualization & Interface Design Innovation Lab at the University of California, Davis, USA.
-Prior to my PhD, I obtained a master’s degree in computer graphics from the University of Utah and a bachelor’s degree in physics from the Hong Kong University of Science and Technology.
+I am a Sr. Research Scientist at the NVIDIA Spatial Intelligence Lab, where I specialize in constructing and rendering neural representations at scale.
+I hold a PhD from the Visualization & Interface Design Innovation Lab at UC Davis, an MS in Computer Graphics from the University of Utah, and a BS in Physics from the Hong Kong University of Science and Technology.

-My expertise lies in 3D rendering, scientific visualization, and high-performance computing, utilizing parallel hardware such as CUDA, vectorized CPUs, and supercomputers.
-I am also proficient in managing large-scale data and automating adaptive workflow scheduling.
+My expertise spans 3D neural reconstruction, real-time rendering, scientific visualization, and high-performance computing.
+I am highly proficient in parallel computing architectures—including CUDA and vectorized CPUs—as well as large-scale data management and automated workflow scheduling.